institutional access

 Informal therapy offers healing at George Floyd memorial

-- People gathered at a Minneapolis memorial event marked the five-year anniversary of George Floyd's killing by white officer Derek Chauvin.
+• People gathered at a Minneapolis memorial on the fifth anniversary of George Floyd's killing by white police officer Derek Chauvin.

 Insights by Ground AI